 However, it was just recently that water filtration became so mainstream that it’s reasonable to expect every home in developed countries to soon have a water filtration system in them.
 And of all the different types of water filters that are out there today, let’s use this article for a more detailed look at one of them – the Reverse Osmosis water filter.

-Reverse Osmosis is a technology that is used in a lot of water filters today – from small, personal water filters, through regular kitchen water filters, be they under sink, countertop, refrigerator, or otherwise, to even huge whole house or industrial water filters.
+Reverse Osmosis is a technology that is used in a lot of water filters today – from small, personal water filters, through regular kitchen water filters, be they under sink, countertop, refrigerator, or otherwise, to even some of the best whole house water filters or industrial water filters.
 Reverse Osmosis is so frequently used as a filtration method in water filters simply because it is so effective.
 And it’s that effectiveness that’s the reason why it is one of the most popular types of water filtration today.

 But how does Reverse Osmosis work?
 Simply put, Reverse Osmosis is a method that dissolves all manner of inorganic materials (like salts, for example) and removes them from our drinking water.
 This is done by a semipermeable membrane that the water is passed through, which filters a lot of unwanted contaminants like Fluoride, Lead, Pesticides, Chlorine (and Chloramine), Nitrates and Sulfates, Detergents, and much more.
 All those contaminants that get filtered through the Reverse Osmosis membrane get subsequently flushed down the drain, leaving you with nothing but clean, healthy, drinking water.